 Table of Contents

-- 2 Average Hiking Speed: How to Calculate It & Why It’s Important
+- How to Calculate Speed & Why It’s Important

-- 5 Methods of Measuring Your Hiking Speed
+- Methods of Measuring Your Average Hiking Speed

-Average Hiking Speed: How to Calculate It & Why It’s Important
+How to Calculate Speed & Why It’s Important

-Simply put, your average hiking speed is the pace at which you walk over a certain period of time.
-It varies from person to person and depends on several factors, including incline, trail conditions, weather conditions, pack weight, and altitude.
+The pace at which you walk over a certain period of time will vary from person to person and depend on multiple factors, including incline, trail conditions, weather conditions, pack weight, and altitude.

 According to a New York Times article on “speed hiking”, most hikers average about 2 mph (miles per hour).
 For trail runners, that rises to 6-10 miles per hour, and speed hikers to 4-5 mph.